Mykol71/ostools-1.17/rh8/README.md

 ~ qa rh8 vms.
 - configure compliance portion of redhat insights.
 - compare recommended changes to what is already implemented and make changes accordingly.
+- add a scheduled job for compliance checks.
 -

 Key: